chickadeebird/Satellite-Line-Repair/README.md

 https://raw.githubusercontent.com/chickadeebird/Satellite-Line-Repair/main/

-After this has been added to the repositories, Check for updates should place the new LineRepair script in Scripts > ChickadeeScripts
+After this has been added to the repositories, Check for updates should place the new LineRepair and BatchLineRepair scripts in Scripts > ChickadeeScripts